andrehessels/flex5-hackintosh/README.md

-# Lenovo Ideapad Flex 5 (15IIL05) Hackintosh
+# Lenovo Ideapad Flex 5 (15IIL05) (Intel edition) Hackintosh
-This is a hackintosh project for the Lenovo Ideapad Flex 5, which uses OpenCore v0.7.8.
+This is a hackintosh project for the Lenovo Ideapad Flex 5 (Intel edition), which uses OpenCore v0.7.8.
 Currently, it runs perfectly fine using an external SSD (I'm using the Samsung Portable T7).
 When trying to install MacOS on the internal SSD, the installer will freeze completely after a couple of minutes.

 Things that are not working (yet)
 - External video